wanderwallet/Wander/wander-connect-sdk/README.md

   }, []);
 ```

-You can play around with Wander Embedded at <https://playground.othent.io/>, which uses:
+You can play around with Wander Connect at <https://playground.othent.io/>, which uses:

 - The latest version of the playground itself: <https://playground.othent.io/>
-- The latest version of the Wander Embedded app: <https://connect.wander.app/>
+- The latest version of the Wander Connect app: <https://connect.wander.app/>
 - The latest version of `@wanderapp/connect`: <https://www.npmjs.com/package/@wanderapp/connect>
 - The latest version of the server & tRPC API: <https://connect-api.wander.app/>